dangerneck/UnityRPG/README.md

 # Unity RPG Project
+#### Previously titled 'CrapGame'

 This is a WIP RPG game project for Unity written in C#.
+Most things of interest can be found in `/Assets/Scripts`

 >I have not touched this since December 2014 so it is a little aged and sloppy but some ideas are fun and the basic design isn't too bad.